Deni402/Naruto-Game/README.md

 ## Process
 The first thing I did was create a 10 x 10 grid in Javascript to build the rest of the game on.
 After this there were five key parts of the game I needed to tackle before moving forward with any logic: creating an array of aliens; using a set interval to move the aliens across and down the page; creating the player character which moves from left to right within the 10 x 10 grid on an event listener; adding an event listener to allow the player to fire a bullet and creating a set interval to make the aliens drop bombs.

-#### Aliens
+## Aliens
-To create the alien armada I created a class of of 'activeAlien' in CSS which I added to my alien array in Javascript using the forEach method.
+To create the alien armada I created a class of 'activeAlien' in CSS which I added to my alien array in Javascript using the forEach method.
 To move the alien armada I used multiple arrays along with forEach to loop through the alien array to remove the class of alien, find the new position of the alien and increment the position of alien until it reached the bottom of the grid.

 Create aliens:
 ```javascript